nroduit/viewer-hub/README.md

 - Manifest storage in a redis cache
 - Storage of resources required by the different versions of Weasis on Minio/S3
 - Creation of versions of Weasis launched only for certain groups
-- Live changed of Weasis properties
+- Live changes of Weasis properties
 - Versions management of i18n translations used by Weasis
 - Compatibility management between versions of Weasis installed on clients and versions of resources uploaded in Viewer-Hub (storage on Minio S3 + cache)
 - Pacs connectors management